 Data collected by the North American Antiepileptic Drug Pregnancy Registry indicated that 1.4% of infants exposed to Topamax during pregnancy could develop a cleft palate or cleft lip as compared to 0.38-0.55% of infants exposed to some other form of anticonvulsant drugs.
 Only 0.07% of infants whose mothers did not take anticonvulsant drugs during pregnancy.

-Additional trials against the distributor have been scheduled for February and March of 2014.
-I predict we are going to see mass settlements in these case soon rather than later.
+Additional trials against the distributor have been scheduled for February and March 2014.
+I predict we will see mass settlements in these cases soon rather than later.